mamenyaka/CUDA-Exor/README.md

 How to use
 ============

-Use on of the demos, or create one of your own
+Use one of the demo files or create one of your own

 >$ javac Encrypter.java